GuusArts/DS-Codegeneratie/README.md

 Provides DTO + service for communicating with the ZA Gids in KIK-Starter.

+# Using

+Use the [maven repository](https://gitlab.opencirclesolutions.nl/zin/kik-v/datastation/-/packages).
+Make sure you have set up a key to access.

 # Building

 Should build using Maven 3.8 using